alldayiwonder/bigdata_notes/README.md

 1. Volume: data is too big to work with on a single machine.
 2. Velocity: data is too dynamic and being created at too high of a rate (e.g. tweets per second) for a single machine to handle.
-3. Variety: (e.g. unstructuerd data, NoSQL databases, etc)
+3. Variety: (e.g. unstructured data, NoSQL databases, etc)

 The first two points are relative to processing power and the latest technology in personal computing, the absolute volume or velocity that may identify Big Data will increase over time.
 And so this definition of Big Data is fluid and influenced by [Moore's Law](http://en.wikipedia.org/wiki/Moore%27s_law).